jekylltools/jekyll-redirect-layout/README.md

 Jekyll layout to create URL redirects in pure Liquid.
 No plugin necessary.

+Generates Javascript redirects with fall back to meta refresh redirects.
+Fully compatible with Github Pages.

+View a [live demo running on Github Pages](https://xhn35rq.github.io/jekyll-redirect-layout/examples/).
+The code and configuration for the demo is in the [gh-pages branch](https://github.com/xHN35RQ/jekyll-redirect-layout/tree/gh-pages).

 ## Installation

 1. Add `_layouts/redirect.html` to the `_layouts` folder.